StufMuff/SchrodingersObserver/README.md

     * Default is 1 sec.
       * If turned up too high, you will see slower evaluation results.
   * "Retry_delay" is how often you will attempt to connect to a new lobby.
+  * "streaming" is used to set if streaming is used
+  * "stream_api" is used to know if a json file is being used or the API
+  * "api_port" default port for API
+  * "stream_rate" is how fast the API will update (Cannot be changed in the GUI)
+  * "rules_default" is the values for rules to be set.
+  * "exe_launch" is to save if the GUI will launch the exe or use the in game API

+### Setting Window
+  Most settings can be adjusted through the GUI.
+  - Live Read
+    - IP: IP to access API (Quest IP or 127.0.0.1)
+    - Replay FPS (how fast the replay file will save, default is 30)
+    - Use Threading (feature to allow multiprocessing)
+    - Save Detailed Files (automatically save all the extra log files)
+    - Save GUI File (automatically save GUI file)
+    - Auto Restart (turn on automatic start)
+  - File Locations
+    - Replay Directory (Directory for saving replay files)
+    - File Directory (Directory to save extra log files and GUI files)
+    - Replay Name (Base for replay file -> `date`_Game`#`_`base`_round_#.echoreplay)
+    - Evaluation Log (Base for Eval log file)
+    - Evaluation Result (Base for Evaluation Result)
+    - Stack Log (Base for Stack Log File)
+    - Speed Report (Base for speed report file)
+    - Brawl File Name (Base for Brawl File)
+    - GUI File Name (Base for GUI File)
+  - Streaming
+    - Start Streaming (Boolean to either save live json or open API port)
+    - Use API (On will open the API port, off will write json file
+  - Database
+    - Save to database (Boolean for turning on Database usage)
+    - Login info
+  - EXE
+    - EXE File (Location of EXE file)
+    - Launch EXE (ON will require the game to launch .
+OFF will use the game API to launch actions)
+  - Rules
+    - Select Rules (Select from rule presets: Note-must hit load to see values)
+    - Load -> load current values to see
+    - Update -> Open a new window with this preset loaded
+  - * Update Window
+    - Selected Rules (Select preset or select NEW... to create a new one)
+    - Load will load old preset values
+    - Save will save current values to current settings
+    - Delete will delete current preset

 ### Choosing the correct settings.
   You want to focus on how fast the script can run.
 If you don't use threading, some calculations can take up to 3